 In addition to feeling good, CVLC’s work does good; we know that because we measure our impact so we can focus our limited resources on the most successful interventions.
 In the past year, when we succeeded in helping a veteran apply for VA benefits, we improved their annual income by an average of $5,374.
 When they came to us for help with a landlord-tenant dispute we helped them avoid emergency shelter 80% of the time.
 In fact, for every dollar CVLC spent last year, we returned $4.94 in reduced debt, increased income and donated attorney time to indigent veterans in our community.

-is just over 5 years old and after helping over 1200 veterans, it is at a critical point in its growth.
+is 6 years old and after helping over 1300 veterans, it is at a critical point in its growth.
 The organization needs to build